Teiolass/Propp-Wilson/README.md

 - `multi_ising_mag.py`: same as `ising_mag`, but can run on multiple processors at the same time.

-**Warning:**: I haven't reverified the next ones!
+**Warning:** I haven't reverified the next ones!
 They may not work.

 - `vanilla_mcmc.py`: here I use a simple Monte Carlo method with Markov Chains for generating a target distribution over a finite set of states.